TruFin-io/near-staker-audit/README.md

 ## Note on storage staking

-We require users to attach a small amount of NEAR to pay for storage associated with new allocations and unstake operations.
+We require users to attach a small amount of NEAR to pay for storage associated with new unstake operations.
-These storage deposits get refunded when users delete their allocations and withdraw their unstaked funds.
+These storage deposits get refunded when users withdraw their unstaked funds.

 # Staker flowchart